 In contrast, introducing a repulsive SI provides additional pressure that allows more massive configurations at a given core radius, shifting the relation upward with respect to FDM.
-Additionally, for a given value of $N_{\text{sol}}$, the core size decreases while the central density increases, in agreement with Fig. \ref{fig: Evolution_prof} (compare also to figure 19 in \cite{stallovits2024single}).
-For the attractive case, the mass in the core is also related to the total number of $N_{\text{sol}}$, but growth is bounded by the maximum mass $M_{\text{max}}$, indicated by the dashed lines .
+Additionally, for a higher value of $N_{\text{sol}}$, the core size decreases while the central density increases (compare to figure 19 in \cite{stallovits2024single}).
+For the attractive case, the mass in the core is also related to the total number of $N_{\text{sol}}$, but growth is bounded by the maximum mass $M_{\text{max}}$, indicated by the dashed lines.
 Here, we only show the points for $a_s=-6.62\times 10 ^{-77}$ cm before collapse.
 In this case, the additional inward pull reduces the maximum stable core mass, shifting the mass-size relation downward.
 At the same time, the cores become more compact, leading to higher central densities despite their lower total masses (see also Fig. \ref{fig: lambda_evolution}).
 Overall, the simulation results follow to a good extent the analytical predictions, especially for late times, when the cores are approximately virialized.